 See the difference low-cost funds can make

-The less you pay for your mutual funds, the more you keep in your pocket—it's that simple.
+The less you pay for your funds, the more you keep in your pocket—it's that simple.

 Vanguard funds offer an enviable cost advantage